 #ApprenticeshipWorks for Tech: 6 Reasons to Engage in an Apprenticeship Program

-This article explores the important role of apprenticeships in the technology industry and how these programs can alert employers in finding new talent pools.
+This article explores the important role of apprenticeships and how these programs can alert employers in finding new talent pools.

-This guide outlines the steps in creating a youth apprenticeship program.
+This guide outlines a 10-step process to create a youth apprenticeship program.

-This toolkit provides information on creating apprenticeship programs, based on the After School Apprenticeship Program (ASAP), which connects students to career experts and builds job skills for college and careers.
+Based on the After School Apprenticeship Program (ASAP), which connects students to career experts and builds job skills for college and careers, this toolkit provides information on creating apprenticeship programs.

 Inclusive Apprenticeships Information